Henry's Hampton Court Palace

 Hampton Court was a spectacular show of Henry’s wealth and power.
 The palace was a reminder to visitors, both from home and abroad, of the King’s greatness, and dining formed a key aspect of this show.

-The following poem written by John Skelton, a contemporary of Wolsely, shows how magnificent the palace must have been, especially for a non-royal.
+The following poem written by John Skelton, a contemporary of Wolsey, shows how magnificent the Cardinal’s palace must have been, and slyly hinting that Wolsey had rather out-shone the King himself.

 Why come you not to Court ?